-Machine Learning, Game Theory
+Machine Learning, Optimization

 Public transportation infrastructure is an essential component in cultivating equitable communities.
 However, public transit agencies have historically struggled to achieve this since they are often severely stressed in terms of resources as they have to make the trade-off between concentrating service into routes that serve large numbers of people and spreading service out to ensure that people everywhere have access to at least some service.